fergiemcdowall/term-vector/README.md

   [ 'vector', 2 ] ]
 ```

+Or you can specify a range of ngram lengths:

 ```javascript
 var options = {nGramLength: {gte: 1, lte: 5}};
 var vec = tv.getVector('This is a really, really cool vector.
 I like this VeCTor', options);